 About the U.S. Tax System

 International students and scholars in the U.S. have certain U.S. tax obligations.
-All international students and scholars (F, J, M and Q visa status) are required to file a U.S. Federal Tax Return.

 - If you receive U.S.source income including wages, stipend, or scholarship funds, you will likely have federal taxes withheld from your checks (unless you benefit from a tax treaty.)